This post may contain affiliate links.

 There are many different reasons that people rent RVs, besides just for vacations.

-The recent pandemic has seen RVs being used to set up mobile offices, and self-contained units for quarantine.
+During the pandemic we saw RVs being used to set up mobile offices, and self-contained units for quarantine.
 Some front line workers stayed in RVs to avoid risking contaminating their primary homes and families.

 Here are a few more you might not have thought of.
 Sporting events, nascar, tailgating at football, concerts.
 Maybe temporary housing when your regular home is damaged, or under construction.
 Some rent them for relocating in comfort especially if one of the passengers needs to lay down.